jordypereira/assignment-vacuum-cleaner/assignment.md

 ID Timestamp Commands Result Duration
 1234 2018-05-12 12:45:10.851596 2 4 0.000123
 Notes
-● You can assume, for the sake of simplicity, that the oce can be viewed as a grid where the robot moves only on the vertices.
+● You can assume, for the sake of simplicity, that the office can be viewed as a grid where the robot moves only on the vertices.
 ● The robot cleans at every vertex it touches, not just where it stops.
 ● All input should be considered well formed and syntactically correct.
 There is no need, therefore, to implement elaborate input validation.
-● The robot will never be sent outside the bounds of the oce.
+● The robot will never be sent outside the bounds of the office.
 ● Ensure that database connection is configurable using environment variable.
 ● Think about structure, readability, maintainability, performance, re-usability and test-ability of the code.
 Like the solution is going to be deployed into the